preciousdafitohwo/week-12-project/README.md

 **Technologies Used**
 Next.js: A React framework for building modern web applications.
 Tailwind CSS: A utility-first CSS framework for styling.
-Auth.js (formerly Next Auth): For user authentication.
+Auth.js (Clerk Auth): For user authentication.
 Postgres: For data storage, accessed with raw SQL queries using the pg package.
 **Join Us!**
 Your wellness journey is unique, and we are here to support you every step of the way.
-Let's complete your wellness journey together with strength, resilience, and a sense of community at StayActive.com.
+Let's complete your wellness journey together with strength, resilience, and a sense of community at https://week-12-project.vercel.app/.